BishtManas/practice/README.md

 ## 📌 Notes

-- Each project contains its own README with setup instructions and details.)
+- Each project contains its own README with setup instructions and details.
-- This repo is regularly updated as I build and upload new projects.
 - Feel free to explore, clone, and contribute!

 ## 📫 Contact